Ornithologists on my way

 Brian, taking cormorant chicks from the nest to be ringed, Lake Tofte, Himmerland, Denmark, June 14, 1995.
 On the ground Thomas Bregnballe (presented above).
 (Photo copyright © by Kaj Halberg)

-Brian and me on our way back from the islet Svanegrunden, Horsens Fjord, summer 1995.
+Brian and me on our way back from Svanegrunden, June 20, 1995.
 (Photographer unknown)

 Following a ringing trip to the cormorant colony on the islets Mågeøerne, near Bogense, Funen, Brian (2nd from left), Solveig Schjørring, Thomas Bregnballe, and an Italian biologist visiting Thomas, are wading back to the mainland, June 7, 1996.
 (Photo copyright © by Kaj Halberg)